vHeemstra/fill-pot-po/readme.md

 > *Based on the POT filename or set options, it looks for source PO files.
 For each PO file, it will create a new one, based on the contents of the POT file.
 The source PO file is used to fill in the matching translated strings.*

+## Use case

+If you have a development set-up where gettext translation strings are automatically extracted and compiled into a POT file, it can be bothersome to have to re-create PO files from that new POT file and include already translated strings from previous PO files.
+Especially, if you have multiple languages, like for a WordPress theme or plugin.

+In this case, you can use this module to auto-create new PO files based on the new POT file, and have it fill in existing translated strings from previous PO files.
+The created PO files can now be opened and edited with the benefit of having to do fewer copy-pastes.

+For Gulp, there is a wrapper plugin [**gulp-fill-pot-po**](https://github.com/vHeemstra/gulp-fill-pot-po/).

 ## Install

 ```bash